 You need an Azure AD Premium P1 licence for this feature.

 Here I created a policy that applied to one user and no other policy settings.
 This would mean this user is always in ReadOnly mode.
-In real world scenarios you would more likely create a policy that applied to a group and not individual users and forced ReadOnly only when other conditions such as non-compliant device (i.e. home computer) where in use.
+In real world scenarios you would more likely create a policy that applied to a group or All Users and excluding network ranges or compliant devices and not individual users and forced ReadOnly only when other conditions such as non-compliant device (i.e. home computer) where in use.